 Leadership Development — It’s About Capacity, Not Just Competencies

-This posting is longer than our usual ones because we’re trying to bring light to a distinction that’s absolutely critical in the leadership development field.
+This posting is longer than our usual ones because we’re trying to bring light to a distinction that’s critical in the leadership development field.
 Not understanding this distinction severely limits equipping leaders to handle today’s challenges.
 So please bear with us.
 This really, really matters.
 Even most Training & Development professionals are unaware of this crucial distinction.

 We’ll be describing a map of adult development applied to leadership.
 This map extends the original research on child development.
 Just as children keep changing “operating systems” throughout their young lives, as adults we have the option to keep developing later-stage “operating systems” throughout our lives.

 Think of leadership competencies as software that’s run on a computer.
 Those competencies become increasingly more effective using more advanced operating systems.
-Leadership capacity is about the structure of our thinking, not what we think about but rather how we think about it.
+Leadership capacity is about the structure of our thinking, not what we think about but how we think about it.

 What’s different at later stages of adult development?
-As we’ll explore in more detail below, leaders are more reflective.
+As we’ll explore in more detail below, leaders become more reflective.
 They think more about what they’re doing and how to do it better.
-They’re better able to take perspectives (putting themselves in others’ shoes) and to seek perspectives (understanding how others see things).
+They’re better able to take perspectives (compassionately putting themselves in others’ shoes) and to seek perspectives (understanding how others see things).
 They are better able to integrate multiple factors, and thus make decisions that incorporate the perspectives of different stakeholders (employees, customers, etc.), multiple timelines (short-term, long-term), etc. They are likely to have greater self-awareness, and allow themselves to be more vulnerable, acknowledging that they don’t have all the answers and that they need the perspectives of others to optimize results.
-This generally allows them to be better at developing others, and at creating contexts imbued with safety and trust that then generate better solutions to complex problems.
+This allows them to be better at developing others, and at creating contexts imbued with safety and trust that then generate better solutions to complex problems.

 More than half of all leaders think like the first leaders we described above.
 And only about 10% think like the second leaders.
 That is a real problem, and that’s what this article is about.